janhkrueger/notes/Slides/WhatAreFeatureToggles.md

 A new feature needs to be developed but not immeadiatly to be active after a deployment.
 * ex a business milestone (Rebranding)
 * an external partner is changing apis and the change can happend with short notice.
+* branching gets complicated to maintain the more developers are working

 ---